 - Kids won’t figure out what you mean.
 You have to tell them precisely.

-As you can see, the fact that kids are scatterbrained doesn’t result from being monsters, but from their developmental nature, from who they are i.e. kids.
-Besides, we adults sometimes behave on the childish level – we ourselves don’t understand own traumas, we put a blame on others, we treat the world in black-white way, sometimes we don’t take into account children’s point of view or spouse’s, we do bad things even though we know further consequences… Despite it, would we like to get slap on the wrist, same as the poor kids, from whom grown-ups expect to have flawless self-control?
-The control which modern world expects ruthlessly from adults?
+As you can see, the fact that kids are scatterbrained doesn’t result from being monsters, but by their developmental nature, with who they are i.e. kids.
+Besides, we adults sometimes behave on the childish level – we ourselves don’t understand own traumas, we put a blame on others, we treat the world in black-white way, sometimes we don’t take into account children’s point of view or spouse’s, we do bad things even though we know further consequences… Despite it, would we like to get slap on the wrist, same as the poor kids, who (according to many grown-ups) are expected to have flawless self-control?
+The control which the modern world expects ruthlessly from adults?

-So simply let’s give them more forbearance.
+So simply let’s give them and us more forbearance.
 They need it.
+Wee too.

 Want more about kids?
 Come here.